google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   intermediate in place of end-entity certificates issued by that CA.

 - Logs IDs: each log is now identified by an OID rather than by the hash of its public key.
+OIDs allocations are managed by two IANA registries.

-- TransItem structure: this new data structure, which encapsulates most types of CT data, can be used anywhere that SignedCertificateTimestampList was used in [RFC6962].
+- `TransItem` structure: this new data structure, which encapsulates most types of CT data, can be used anywhere that `SignedCertificateTimestampList` was used in [RFC6962].

-- Merkle tree leaves: the MerkleTreeLeaf structure has been replaced by the TransItem structure, which eases extensibility and simplifies the leaf structure by removing one layer of abstraction.
+- Merkle tree leaves: the `MerkleTreeLeaf` structure has been replaced by the `TransItem` structure, which eases extensibility and simplifies the leaf structure by removing one layer of abstraction.

 - Unified leaf format and SCT signatures: the structure for both certificate and